 In flight service was simple, with beverages offered.
 All announcements were in both Japanese and English.

 In addition to the ‘cool’ features of the windows, I also wanted to explore the predictably high tech lavatories.
 Japanese take toilet technologies far beyond what most westerners are familiar with.
-Even on board, the toilets contain bidet and other functions built into the toilet, as well as an automatic sensor to raise/lower the toilet cover and seat.
+Even on board, the toilets contain bidet and other functions builtin.
+Plus an automatic sensor to raise/lower the toilet cover and seat.

 There was also some frightening warnings in the lavatories: